p0lym3sh/WordPassGen/README.md

 ## What this is
-This is a very simple utility to quickly create secure sentence based passwords by pulling words out of a hat..well, a dictionary file actually.
+This is a very simple utility to quickly create sentence based passwords by pulling words out of a dictionary file.

 ## Usage
 ```sh